utshomax/postman-docs/src/pages/docs/collaborating-in-postman/user-groups.md

 With Postman groups, you can organize users into groups that reflect your organizational structure.
 Groups enable you to manage access to your team and onboard new team members.

-You must be a [Postman Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to create, manage, and delete groups.
+[Admins and Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can create, manage, and delete groups.
+Developers can also create, manage, and delete Developer-only groups.

 ## Contents